rails/rails/guides/source/active_job_basics.md

 ### Bulk Enqueuing

-You can Enqueue multiple jobs using perform_all_later.
+You can Enqueue multiple jobs at once using [`perform_all_later`][].
+Bulk Enqueuing reduces the number of round trips to a queue data store like Redis.

 `perform_all_later` is a top-level api on ActiveJob.
 It accepts instantiated jobs as arguments (note that this is different from `perform_later`). `perform_all_later` does call `perform` under the hood.
 The arguments passed to `new` will be passed on to `perform` when it's eventually called.